remuzel/remuzel.github.io/README.md

 2. Update the text in the paragraph elements
 3. To replace your photo, add a new image to `public/images/` and update the Image component's `src` attribute

-### Updating Experience
+### Updating Experience and Education

-1. Edit `src/components/ui/experience.tsx`
+1. Edit `src/data/experiences.ts` to update work experiences
-2. Modify the `experiences` array to update job history
+2. Edit `src/data/education.ts` to update education history
+3. Both use the common `TimelineItem` interface for consistent structure

 ### Adding Custom CSS